How to Get a North Carolina Auto Dealer License

 Compile the Required Documents

-- If the business will operate under any name different from the owners: An assumed business name must be filed with the Register of Deeds in the county where the business is maintained
+• If the business will operate under any name different from the owners: An assumed business name must be filled with the Register of Deeds in the county where the business is maintained.

-- A Trader’s License from the municipality and county must be obtained before filing your application
+Also, a Trader's License from the municipality and county must be obtained before filing your application.

 Arrange for a Business Location Inspection

-All dealerships must be inspected and approved by an agent of the License and Theft Bureau before your application is submitted.
+All dealerships must arrange a location inspection.
+This will be approved by an agent of the License and Theft Bureau before your application is submitted.

 Submit Your North Carolina Auto Dealer License Application

-After your business location is approved, send your completed application with the required documents and fees to:
+Once you have all documents required and your location has been approved, you are ready to send your completed application with the required documents and fees.

 North Carolina Department of Transportation